Rainforest Plum

 The tree flowers heavily and generally sets fruit in Autmn but may have more than one fruiting each year (check carefully as they can be hard to spot).
 The fruit is about 3cm in size and when ripe has a purple-black skin.
 The pulp is slightly dry, sweet and slightly acidic, and can be eaten fresh or made into jams.

 Native to Brazil, it is also known by the Portuguese names cambuí roxo ('purple cambuí') or murtinha ('little myrtle').
-It is quite rare in the wild, and has seen limited use in landscaping for its bright green foliage and purple-black fruits.
+It is quite rare in the wild.

 Tree Maintenance

-- Prune to size as needed - keep to about 2m height.
-This tree is part of a row of seven trees along the west boundary of LCG (adjacent the veggie beds) that are intended to form an edible hedge.
+- Note: this tree is part of a row of seven trees along the west boundary of LCG (adjacent the veggie beds) that are intended to form an edible hedge.

 - Once established, water deeply during dry periods.
 Younger trees should not be allowed to dry out.